-Gas is located in a layer of rock at a depth of 3 kilometers.
+Gas is located in a layer of rock at a depth of 3 kilometres.
 As the gas is extracted, the rock layer shrinks.
-All soil layers above this rock layer sink downwards.
-It is expected that by 2070, the ground in the area where gas has been extracted will have sunk by approximately 54 centimeters.
+All soil layers above this rock layer sink down.
+By 2070, the ground in the area where gas has been extracted is expected to have sunk by approximately 54 centimetres.

 When the ground subsides, the bottom of watercourses in that area also sink.
 If such an area is connected to water from an area where the ground is not sinking, the ditches and canals will fill up until the water is at the same level everywhere.